MicrosoftDocs/entra-docs/docs/id-governance/governance-service-limits.md

 ms.topic: concept-article
 ms.date: 10/30/2023

-#CustomerIntent: As a customer, I want become educated of service limits for offerings within Microsoft Entra ID Governance so that limits are understood and met.
+#CustomerIntent: As a customer, I want to become informed on service limits for offerings within Microsoft Entra ID Governance so that restraints are understood and can be accounted for.
 ---

 # Microsoft Entra ID Governance service limits